Robert-M-Lucas/h-mail/docs/generated/routes/foreign/deliver_email/DeliverEmailRequest.md

 - Requires [authentication](../../../../Flows/Authentication%20Flow.md): ❌

 ## Description
-POST: Delivers an email from another server.
+Delivers an email from another server.
 The `ip_verification` token will be used in a `VerifyIpRequest` to the `source_domain` on port `verify_ip_port` to ensure that the IP is not being spoofed.
 Requires POW (in `email`) for which the hash of `Email->inner (EmailPackage)` will be used as the POW hash.
 The sender's IP will be checked